cloudfoundry/cf-networking-release/docs/app-sd.md

 ### App Developer Experience

-With capi-release version greater than 1.49.0:

-The internal domain `apps.internal` is automatically created for you.
 You can run `map-route` with the internal domain to create and map an internal route for your app.

 ### Interaction with Policy

 By default, apps cannot talk to each other over cf networking.
 In order for an app to talk to another app, you must still set a policy allowing access.

+### Internal domain creation

+With capi-release versions 1.49.0-1.60.0:

+- The internal domain `apps.internal` is automatically created for you.

+With capi-release versions >= 1.61.0:

+- The `apps.internal` internal domain is seeded and must be created using the CAPI api.
+See the [Example steps](#example-steps) section for instructions.
+- A custom domain name may be used when creating an internal domain name, but note that the bosh-dns-adapter job's `internal_domains` property must be updated too.
+The default value for this property is 'apps.internal'.

 ### Example usage